martinvonk/SPEI/paper/paper.md

 At the time of writing the SPEI python package supports explicitly the SPI, SPEI, SSFI, SSMI and SGI.
 However any parametric standardized drought index can be computed with the package as long as an appropriate distribution is available in the SciPy library.
 A non-parametric approach, using the normal-scores transform to find the probability density function, is also available.
 The normal-scores transform is used by default for the SGI as proposed by [@bloomfield_sgi_2013].

 ## Other features
 Meteorological or hydrological data nowadays typically available on a daily basis.
 For this reason, the `timescale` argument in the package is designed to be flexible, with its unit matching that of the `fit_freq` argument.
-If `fit_freq` is not explicitly provided, the frequency of the data is inferred.
-If this inference fails, the default fallback is a monthly frequency.

 When working with daily data, the user can choose a timescale value of 30 for a drought index window of 1 month, 90 for 3 months, 180 for 6 months etc. This daily frequency allows a distribution to be fitted for every day of the year.
 However, this significantly increases the computational load, as 365 (or 366 in leap years) distributions must be fitted instead of just 12 for a monthly `fit_freq`.

+By default, the package uses the `fit_freq` to determine on what frequency to fit the data.
+For instance, if the frequency of the time series is daily, a probability density function is fitted for each day of the year.
+If no frequency is parsed, the frequency of the time series is inferred.
+If this inference fails, the fallback is a monthly frequency.

 Fitting data on a daily basis can be challenging, as the number of observations per calendar day is often limited.
 For example, with a 30-year daily time series, only 30 values are available for the 15th of March.
-To address this, the fit_window argument allows the user to specify a window size (in days) for the fitting procedure.
-With a fit_window of 3, for instance, data from the 14th and 16th of March are also included alongside data from the 15th when fitting the distribution.
+To address this, the `fit_window` argument allows the user to specify a window size (in days) for the fitting procedure.
+With a `fit_window` of 3, for instance, data from the 14th and 16th of March are also included alongside data from the 15th when fitting the distribution.
 This feature is still experimental but has shown to produce more stable results when fitting distributions to daily data.

 # Acknowledgements
 Thanks to all the scientists who used and cited this package [@adla_use_2024;@segura_use_2025;@mourik_use_2025;@panigrahi_use_2025] via @vonk_spei_zenodo.
 Thanks to Mark Bakker for reading this manuscript and providing feedback.